shinenic/a-tree/README.md

 ```

 ### Develop with real online Github pages
+> Useful when you want to test the interaction between extension and Github pages, but have to update the extension manually.
 ```shell=
 yarn dev
 ```
-After the build finished, install the `/build` folder
+After the build finished, install the `/dist` folder

 ### Develop in the local and dummy pages
+> Useful when you want to develop the pure UI without navigation and DOM mutation, support React hot-reload.
 1. Start mock API server via `Mockoon`

     a.
 With GUI